SEATTLE FESTIVAL OF DANCE + IMPROVISATION

 BEGINNER COHORT

-July 16 – August 5
+July 14 – August 3

-This cohort is for dancers 18 years or older.
+This Cohort is for dancers 18 years or older.

 BEGINNER PERFORMANCE COHORT INCLUDES:

-• EVENING TECHNIQUE CLASS (DAYS)
+• EVENING DANCE CLASS (M, W, F)

-• EVENING REHEARSALS (DAYS)
+• EVENING REHEARSALS (M, W, F)

 • THREE FINAL PERFORMANCES